Most Polluting Wood Burner Fuels Banned from 2021

-What can you burn in your stove or on an open fire?
+What can you burn in a stove or on open fire?

 It will still be possible to use a wood burning stove if it is fueled by wood which has been dried thoroughly.
 This means you can buy dry or seasoned wood which has been dried in a kiln and contains less than 20% moisture.
 An example of a fuel which can still be used under the new regulations is wood briquettes which are made from compressed dry sawdust and/or wood chips.